ohcnivek/free-chipotle-babyyy/README.md

 ```

 Then, tweet from your account the following:
-"promo code PROMOCODE PROMOCODE2019 2019"
+"data PROMO2019"

+It's important that you include the word 'data' or 'text' to your tweet when testing (the script uses these words to evaulate if the tweet is a promotion tweet).

-Now, once you tweet from your account, you should get a series of messages to your phone number (or whatever number you put down as `TEST_NUMBER` in `main.py`).
+Now, once you tweet from your account, you should get a message to your number (or whatever number you put down as `TEST_NUMBER` in `main.py`).

 Updated output: